CrowdEmotion/respondent-video-capture-kit/flash/README.md

 ##### Respondent custom data

-To implement `respondent` custom data just add the options  `respondentName` , `respondentCustomDataString`, `respondentCustomData` to PlayCorder initialization
+To implement `respondent` custom data just add the options  `respondentName` , `respondentCustomDataString`, `respondentCustomData` to PlayCorder initialization.

 ##NOTES

 `vrtk.min.js` and `vtk.min.css`` are compressed files that contains all js/css files in these folders:

     - js/APIClient/
     - js/external/
     - js/recorder/